-Baby is new to the playground scene, and if she is the first under-one-year-old who’s been a big part of your adult life, there’s a good chance you’ll be a little rusty on the dos and don’ts of the playground, too.
+Baby is new to the playground scene, and if they are the first under-one-year-old who’s been a big part of your adult life, there’s a good chance you’ll be a little rusty on the dos and don’ts of the playground, too.
 Unlike playing with Baby in your home, the playground is a shared space where other parents and children are allowed to be without following your home’s or family’s rules.
-And unlike taking Baby to a class or activity, there isn’t another set of well-defined rules or guidelines for her (and your) behavior to follow.
+And unlike taking Baby to a class or activity, there isn’t another set of well-defined rules or guidelines for their (and your) behavior to follow.
 That doesn’t mean the playground is, or should be, a free-for-all, though.
 All it means is that those rules generally stay fairly unspoken, which unfortunately means that not everyone will follow them.
-Playground manners are a great place to start teaching Baby what it means to behave well in public alongside people she doesn&;t know.
+Playground manners are a great place to start teaching Baby what it means to behave well in public alongside people they doesn&;t know.

 Know Baby’s limits

-Similarly, Baby isn’t quite ready to understand the concept of sharing, and probably won’t be for at least a couple of years, and the same is true for the other kids in her age group.
+Similarly, Baby isn’t quite ready to understand the concept of sharing, and probably won’t be for at least a couple of years, and the same is true for the other kids in their age group.
 This means that play time with other kids you and Baby come across at the playground can be a little messy and a little grabby, and requires pretty close adult supervision.
 Kids at this age aren’t really capable of understanding sharing at all, so bringing a few extra toys with you on any outings as a distraction is a good way to help divert any tears.

 Super-vision vs. supervision